terraform-ibm-modules/terraform-ibm-oracle-lpar-aix/README.md

    5. Click Deploy (Deploying the deployable architecture can take more than 2 hours.
 You are notified when the deployment is successful)
    6. Review the outputs from the deployable architecture

-After Deployment Oracle Single Instance 19.X Multipurpose-Database will get created on AIX.
+After Deployment Oracle Single Instance 19.X Multipurpose non-CDB Database will get created on AIX.
 You can connect to AIX VM from VPN Gateway VM(VPC) or from gui console by resetting the root password.

 ## Help and Support
 You can report issues and request features for this module in GitHub issues in the [repository link](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md)